Call Us! Button

 Choosing A Beginner Breed

 Reptiles are quite fragile, and can quickly get sick if their food and/or conditions are less than optimal.
 If you’ve never had one before, choose one that’s easy to care for.
 Some good snake options are milk snakes, corn snakes, and rosy boas.
 For lizards, the Bearded Dragon and Leopard gecko are both great choices.
+If you’re considering a gecko, you might want to check out our article on Gecko Care Mistakes to avoid common pitfalls.
 Of course, there are many other options.

 Buy Responsibly